-- tx (dict) the transaction to validate - block_id (str) the id of block containing the transaction - num_tx (int) the total number of transactions to process vote (tx_validity, block_id, num_tx)
+- tx (dict) the transaction to validate - block_id (str) the id of block containing the transaction - num_tx (int) the total number of transactions to process vote (tx_validity, block_id, num_tx) Collect the validity of transactions and cast a vote when ready.

 Returns Three values are returned, the validity of the transaction, block_id, num_tx.